lostintangent/spaces/README.md

 <img width="300px" src="https://user-images.githubusercontent.com/116461/65303404-d337ad80-db32-11e9-84a9-c8ae2ecd0c1c.png" />

-If you accidentally block someone, or you'd like to allow someone back into the space, a founder can right-click the space, and select `Unblock Member`.
+If you accidentally block someone, or you'd like to allow someone back into the space, a founder can right-click the `Members` node within a space, and select `Unblock Member`.